rmolina/qual2kw-ver5/README.md

 ```

 Here we use `BC_1987-08-21.q2k` as input file.
-(This file is distributed with Windows executable, but a copy is availabe in this repository.)
+(This file is distributed with the Windows executable, but a copy is available in this repository.)

 Run the model: